SKINCARE TIPS FOR MEN WHO SHAVE

 Alas, no shaver is perfect, and eventually you may run into some nicks, cuts, and eventually even some scars.
 There are a few products out there that can tackle those issues, but perhaps the most effective and best is a BB Cream.

-There are men out there who don’t know the power of a BB cream, and that’s a shame—a BB cream is, in essence, a super-serum, that moisturizes dry, brittle skin, provides healing benefits and nutrients, and covers/color-corrects all manner of baddies, from blemishes, scars, shaving rash, acne spots, fine lines and wrinkles, to a dozen other things.
+There are men out there who don’t know the power of a BB cream, and that’s a shame—a BB cream is, in essence, a super-serum, that moisturizes dry, brittle skin, provides healing benefits and nutrients, and covers/colour-corrects all manner of baddies, from blemishes, scars, shaving rash, acne spots, fine lines and wrinkles, to a dozen other things.

 Which BB Cream should you use?
 Why, the Renew Nourishing BB Cream for Men!
 The cream itself smooths out redness and blemishes—including any scars you may accrue from shaving—and it’s made in three shades (light, mid, and dark).
 Many guys are new to wearing a product with tint in it, but after seeing what it can do as blemish and scar concealer, make it part of the daily shaving routine—but also part of their daily skincare routine, as the Tony & Munro formulation has Kakuda Plum extract, which is chock full of Vitamin C and antioxidants—compounds your skin uses to remain supple and youthful.